soundarrajan-official/07-react-styling/README.md

 ### Disadvantages

 - You need to know CSS
 - You may end up with many relatively small css files in your project

+## Styled Components with JS

+### Advantages

+- Quick and easy to add
+- You continue "thinking in React" ( -> configurable styled functions)
+- Styles are scoped to components -> No CSS rules clashes

+### Disadvantages

+- You need to know CSS
+- No clear separation of React & CSS code
+- You end up with many relatively small "wrapper" components

 ## References